 As soon as you have realized that you have lost an item, then you retrace your steps and check Guest Relations.
-After that it never hurts, especially depending on the item, to go directly to Disney groups on social media to try to locate the item.
-I am in tons of groups with thousands and thousands of members where at any given time many of them are in the parks, plus many cast members.
-It may be a long shot, but if it is something of value or sentiment to you then it is definitely worth a couple posts with a picture of the item if you have one.
+After that, it never hurts, especially depending on the item, to go directly to Disney groups on social media to try to locate the item.
+I am in tons of groups with thousands and thousands of members were at any given time many of them are in the parks, plus many cast members.
+It may be a long shot, but if it is something of value or sentiment to you, then it is definitely worth a couple of posts with a picture of the item if you have one.
 You never know who might have seen something or what connections cast members may have to help you in your search.
 I wouldn’t bank on this, but I would definitely utilize it since you never know!
 Lots of items lost at Disney have been successfully returned from using social media to help find them.

 Bonus: Don’t forget to pay it forward.